 PLACEMENT AND HANDLING:

-The traps should be suspended horizontally with a rope in-between two trees or from one of the branches, taking care that the trap does not come into contact with the tree trunk.
+The traps should be suspended vertically with a rope in-between two trees or from one of the branches, taking care that the trap does not come into contact with the tree trunk.

 In this way, the trap does not knock against the tree and break, therefore ensuring that the insects are able to distinguish the trap from the tree trunk and go to the trap.
 Keep them at least 5 meters away from the palm trees.
 It is best to install them in areas without palm trees.